OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 In connection with any modification of the Service, Evernote may automatically download software updates on your computers and devices from time to time with the intention of improving, enhancing, repairing and/or further developing the Service.
 Evernote will endeavor to provide you with the option of whether or not to install the update. however, in certain circumstances (e.g., security risks), Evernote may require you to install the update to continue accessing the Service.
 In all cases, you agree to permit Evernote to deliver these updates to you (and you to receive them) as part of your use of the Service.

-Do These Terms Apply To Evernote Business Users?
+Do These Terms Apply to Evernote Business Users?

 If you are using the Service as part of an Evernote Business account, your use of the Service is governed by these Terms, except where the Separate Agreement governing the Evernote Business account provides conflicting terms.
 An Administrator of the Evernote Business account has the responsibility to share the terms of such Separate Agreement with each Evernote Business account user.
 Please review the contract terms applicable to your use of the Service with the Administrator of your Evernote Business account, if you have access to notebooks in an Evernote Business account.